Aclassifier/rust_test_knock_come/README.md

 ## Acknowledgment

-I have used Gemini (Google AI) as a great helper during the development.
-It was like having an expert friend beside me.
+I have used Gemini (Google AI) as a great sparring partner during the development.
+It was like having an expert "friend" beside me.
 One to ask, trust and doubt - over and over.
 Good for a retired person sitting alone!
 Without it, this code wouldn't have existed!

 Initially I also tested Claude (Anthropic), but hourly usage limits led me away from it.